cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 ## On the characteristics of crypto assets on Blockchain and distributed ledger technologies

-In this sub-clause, following items will described as characteristics of digital assets over blockchain and distributed ledger technology in preparation for section 8 and 9.
+In this sub-clause, following items will described as characteristics of digital assets over blockchain and distributed ledger technology in preparation for {{risks-of-crypto-asset-exchange}} and {{consideration-on-security-controls-at-digital-asset-custodian}}.

 ### The importance of the private key used for signing